AndersDeath/diary2/000-current.md

 # 05 November - Saturday - Gündoğan - Turgutreis - 27 day of immigration

 Yesterday I imporove bot assistend which will help me with learning Portuguese language. it's really nice.
+So, Today we ride a yaht.